mohey-e-maher/python-basics/1. Fundimentals of Python/readme.md

     # []
     ```

-    We could do list comprehensions”
+    - We could do list comprehensions

     ```python
     # this code add new list and change the value of it